21.11.2024 valid documentation

 Comparability - over time

 Family data are not fully comparable before and after 1990, when cohabiting couples started to be deduced based on them living together.
 The family publication uses sample surveys to estimate the family distribution for the whole country for 1960 and 1970, inclusive of cohabiting couples without common children.
 The figures for 1980 and 1985 have been output with the new classification from the original data.
 Including cohabiting couples in the statistics increases the number of families and at the same time decreases the number of one-parent families, because some of the parents cohabit with a new spouse.
-In the family statistics, same-sex cohabiting couples are not deduced unless two women not married or in a registered partnership live together with a child to whom one of the women is the biological mother and the other the confirmed mother.
+In the family statistics, same-sex cohabiting couples are not deduced except starting from 2020 in cases where two women not married to each other or in a registered partnership live together with a child to whom one of the women is the biological mother and the other the established mother.
+Starting from the statistical reference year 2023, the number of same-sex cohabiting couples also includes individual couples that have a common child and one spouse has corrected their legal gender.

 The fact that starting from 1990, no restrictions are imposed on the marital status of a person classified as a child also increases the number of families.
 Now, for example, a divorced person who returns to live with his/her mother forms a family with the mother, previously the mother and child were recorded as being outside the family population.